vtexdocs/help-center-content/docs/tutorials/en/provisioning-applications-from-a-new-store-on-master-data.md

 ---
-title: Provisioning applications from a new store on Master Data
+title: 'Provisioning applications from a new store on Master Data'
 id: 1mRKxiUXDeq2cC06CUEqOY
 status: PUBLISHED
 createdAt: 2017-06-20T22:03:59.355Z